MENDING HEARTS STAFF

 Mike Marks is a pastor at Echo Mountain Church.
 Mr. Marks has also been very involved in non-profit business and technology for several years and has served the behavioral health and social service groups quite closely.

-Mr. Marks and his wife of forty-five years have a married daughter.
+Mr. Marks and his wife, Kathy, of forty-eight years have a married daughter.

 Qualifications